Analysis | Reports about foreign interference in U.S. politics have been useful to Trump’s campaign. That may not be an accident.

 “We assess that Russia is using a range of measures to primarily denigrate former vice president Biden and what it sees as an anti-Russia ‘establishment,’ ” Evanina said at the time.

-Last week, ABC News obtained a draft of a July document which is apparently the one prepared by Murphy.
+Last week, ABC News obtained a draft of a July document that is apparently the one prepared by Murphy.

 “The draft bulletin, titled ‘Russia Likely to Denigrate Health of US Candidates to Influence 2020 Election,’ was submitted to the agency’s legislative and public affairs office for review on July 7,” ABC’s team reported.
 It wasn’t released, however, because “one hour after its submission … a senior DHS official” — Gountanis — “intervened.”